 Sleeping pad

-A sleeping pad is definitely a must-have item to pack for Patagonia if you’re going to camp.
-I recommend bringing an inflatable camping pad.
-It‘s more comfortable than a foam pad, packs small, and can fit inside a backpack.
+A sleeping pad is a must-have item to pack for Patagonia if you’re going to camp.
+I recommend bringing an inflatable sleeping pad.
+It’s more comfortable than a foam pad, packs small, and can fit inside a backpack.
 When buying an inflatable mat make sure it has a good valve that seals properly.

 Sleeping bag

 After years of sleeping in sleeping bags, we’ve decided that we prefer down ones over synthetic ones.
 Down sleeping bags are very cozy and soft.
 The only problem with a down sleeping bag is if it gets wet.
-I’d suggest carrying it inside your backpack and not attached from the outside.
+I’d suggest carrying it inside your backpack and not attaching it from the outside.
 For camping, in summer a sleeping bag with a comfort minimum of 0°C/32°F will be enough.

 Cooking gear